-In other changes, the sidebar was streamlined, the separate executable used to run the program was retitled from "apprunner" to "mozilla," an "About" screen (seen here) was now implemented, a "Search" button was added to the location field, and the "Shopping" menu on the Taskbar was (wisely, IMO) omitted.
+The sidebar was streamlined, the separate executable used to run the program was retitled from "apprunner" to "mozilla," an "About" screen (seen here) was now implemented, a "Search" button was added to the location field, and the "Shopping" menu on the Taskbar was (wisely, IMO) omitted.
 The Personal Toolbar was reduced to a sliver above the main toolbar, and also duplicated the Bookmarks menu.

 By this point, virtually all remaining references to "Communicator 5.0" in the browser or directory structure had been removed.